pikipity/Toolbox-for-Adaptive-Fourier-Decomposition/README.markdown

 This toolbox contains **multiple implementations** of the AFD for different types of processed signals and different decomposition process.

+This is the Python version.
 There is a [*online version*](https://afd.must.edu.mo/) based on Python version v2.0.
 You can try the AFD quickly.

+You can find the matlab version in [another repository](https://github.com/pikipity/Toolbox-for-Adaptive-Fourier-Decomposition-MATLAB) or [MathWork file exchange](https://www.mathworks.com/matlabcentral/fileexchange/62783-toolbox-for-adaptive-fourier-decomposition)

 Please check the [**document**](https://toolbox-for-adaptive-fourier-decomposition.readthedocs.io/) for detailed information.